spatie/laravel-backup/README.md

 ## Installation and usage

-You'll find installation instructions and full documentations on https://docs.spatie.be/laravel-backup/v3.
+You'll find installation instructions and full documentation on https://docs.spatie.be/laravel-backup/v3.